Why Your Website May Be Scaring Potential Buyers Away

 GOOGLE REWARDS SSL ENABLED WEBSITES

-Companies with SSL enabled websites are rewarded by Google and potential buyers.
-Google has publicly stated that SSL is now factored into their search ranking algorithm and that SSL enabled websites may outrank sites without SSL.
+Companies with SSL-enabled websites are rewarded by Google and potential buyers.
+Google has publicly stated that SSL is now factored into their search ranking algorithm and that SSL-enabled websites may outrank sites without SSL.
 Based on independent test results, it appears most sites on the first page of Google do have https URLs and that it is a ranking signal.
-While https is not going to catapult companies from the tenth page to the first, when competing with comparable sites, websites with a green https will have an advantage over websites without it.
+While https is not going to catapult companies from the tenth page to the first, when competing with comparable sites, websites with green https will have an advantage over websites without it.

 PUTTING THE “S” IN HTTPS